Scaffolding Firm Fined After Worker Killed In Fall

 light of this incident has called for firms to take height

-.
+risk more seriously.
 Greenly criticised Newhey Loft Conversions

 Ltd for showing a “lack of thought” during their risk assessment